bxparks/AceTMI/README.md

 * ESP32 dev board (ESP-WROOM-32 module, 240 MHz dual core Tensilica LX6)
 * Teensy 3.2 (72 MHz ARM Cortex-M4)

+**Tier 2: Should work**

-Tier 2 support can be expected on the following boards, mostly because I don't test these as often:
+These boards should work but I don't test them as often:

 * ATtiny85 (8 MHz ATtiny85)
 * Arduino Pro Mini (16 MHz ATmega328P)
+* Mini Mega 2560 (Arduino Mega 2560 compatible, 16 MHz ATmega2560)
 * Teensy LC (48 MHz ARM Cortex-M0+)

+**Tier 3: May work, but not supported**

-* Mini Mega 2560 (Arduino Mega 2560 compatible, 16 MHz ATmega2560)
+* SAMD21 M0 Mini (48 MHz ARM Cortex-M0+)

-The following boards are **not** supported:
+    * Arduino-branded SAMD21 boards use the ArduinoCore-API, so are explicitly blacklisted.
+See below.
+    * Other 3rd party SAMD21 boards *may* work using the SparkFun SAMD core.
+    * However, as of SparkFun SAMD Core v1.8.6 and Arduino IDE 1.8.19, I can no longer upload binaries to these 3rd party boards due to errors.
+    * Therefore, third party SAMD21 boards are now in this new Tier 3 category.
+    * This library may work on these boards, but I can no longer support them.

+**Tier Blacklisted**

+The following boards are *not* supported and are explicitly blacklisted to allow the compiler to print useful error messages instead of hundreds of lines of compiler errors:

 * Any platform using the ArduinoCore-API (https://github.com/arduino/ArduinoCore-api).
 For example: